AWS

 By using CloudQuery, you can ensure that your asset inventory is comprehensive, adaptable, and integrated with your broader data strategy.
 This empowers your team to gain better insights and make informed decisions, ultimately driving more value from your cloud infrastructure.

 Ready to dive deeper?
-Join the CloudQuery Discord community to connect with other users and experts.
-You can also try out CloudQuery locally with our quick start guide or explore CloudQuery Cloud (currently in beta) for a more scalable solution.
+You can try out CloudQuery locally with our quick start guide or explore the CloudQuery Platform (currently in beta) for a more scalable solution.

 Thank you for following along, and we hope this guide helps you effectively manage your AWS cloud assets!